surveycto/encrypt/README.md

 If the encryption key is in an incorrect format, the data will instead be an error message about why the data could not be decrypted.

 **Note**: The encryption re-occurs every time you go to the field with the field plug-in, and every time encryption occurs, a new, random IV is generated to help encrypt the data.
-Thus, the encrypted data (ciphertext and IV) will change each time you revisit the field..
+Thus, the encrypted data (ciphertext and IV) will change each time you revisit the field.
 This is perfectly fine, and you can still use the same encryption key to decrypt your data later.

 #### Field display